lbechberger/MLinPractice/README.md

 The script takes the following optional parameters:
 - `-t` or `--test_size` determines the relative size of the test set and defaults to 0.2 (i.e., 20 % of the data).
 - `-v` or `--validation_size` determines the relative size of the validation set and defaults to 0.2 (i.e., 20 % of the data).
-- `-s` or `--seed` determines the seed for intializing the random number generator used for creating the randomized spit.
+- `-s` or `--seed` determines the seed for intializing the random number generator used for creating the randomized split.
 Using the same seed across multiple runs ensures that the same split is generated.
 If no seed is set, the current system time will be used.

 ## Feature Extraction